Lurdes Gloria Manuel

 Lurdes Gloria Manuel (born 12 July 2005) is a Czech sprinter.
-In 2024, she became Czech national indoor champion over 200 metres and set a European U20 indoor record over 300 metres.
+She is the reigning World Indoor Champion over 400 metres having won the title at the 2026 World Athletics Indoor Championships.
+In 2024, she became Czech national indoor champion over 200 metres and set a European U20 indoor record over 300 metres, and became 2024 World U20 Champion over 400 metres.
+She won a bronze medal with the Czech women's 4 × 400 metres relay team at the 2025 European Indoor Championships.

-Career
+Biography

 She was a silver medalist in the 400 metres at the 2022 European Athletics U18 Championships in Jerusalem.

 At the Czech Championships in 2023 she finished second with a personal best of 51.23, a Czech age-group record.
 She won gold in the 400 metres at the 2023 European Athletics U20 Championships in Jerusalem.
-At the same championships she was a bronze medalist in the women's 4x400 metres relay.
+At the same championships she was a bronze medalist in the women's 4 × 400 metres relay.

 2024

 In January 2024, she set a new European U20 indoor record over 300 metres in Prague.
 In February 2024, she became Czech national indoor champion over 200 metres in Ostrava.

 In May 2024, she lowered her own national under-20 record as she ran 50.59 for the 400 metres at the Ostrava Golden Spike event to meet the qualifying standard for the 2024 Paris Olympics.
 She lowered her personal best to 50.52 seconds in placing fourth overall in the final of the 2024 European Athletics Championships in Rome on 10 June 2024.

 She competed at the 2024 Summer Olympics over 400 metres in August 2024, reaching the semi-final.

 She qualified fastest for the final of the 400 metres at the 2024 World Athletics U20 Championships in Lima, Peru and went on to win gold in the final with a time of 51.29 seconds.

+She was named "Junior Sportsperson of the year" at the Czech Republic's 2024 Sportsperson of the Year awards.